spatie/form-backend-validation/README.md

    .then(response => ...)
    .catch(response => ...);

-form.processing; // returns true if request is being executed
+// returns true if request is being executed form.processing;

 // if there were any errors, you can get to them easily

+// example errors object
+{
+    'field1': ['Value is required'], // single field 'person.first_name': ['Value is required'], // field in person object }

 // returns an object in which the keys are the field names
 // and the values array with error message sent by the server form.errors.all()

-form.errors.any(); // returns true if there were any error
+// returns true if there were any error form.errors.any();

-form.errors.has(fieldName) // return true if there is an error for the given fieldName
+// returns true if there is an error for the given field name or object form.errors.has(key)

-form.errors.get(fieldName) // return an array with errors for the given fieldName
+// returns an array with errors for the given field name form.errors.get(key)

-form.errors.clear() // forget all errors.
+// clear all errors
+form.errors.clear()

+// clear the error of the given field name or all errors on the given object form.errors.clear(key)
 ```

 ## Changelog